 Crocker Art Museum

 The Crocker Art Museum (est. 1885) is one of Northern California's largest and best museums of regional artists.
 The collection spans from the 10th century to contemporary periods, and includes a stunning collection of European master drawings and a notable selection of contemporary California art.
 Museum programs include touring exhibitions, educational programs, public tours, and concerts.
-Part of the museum is housed in the Crocker Mansion, once home to one of California's "Big Four," and designed by the same architects who designed the Sacramento Hostel.
+Part of the museum is housed in the Crocker Mansion, once home to one of California's "Big Four," and designed by the same architects who designed HI Sacramento.

 California State Railroad Museum